-This is a gear review of the Best Saddles for Bike Touring and Bikepacking 2024.
+This is a gear review of the most comfortable bike seats for bike touring and bikepacking 2025.

 When it comes to bikepacking bikes and bike touring bikes, having the right bicycle saddle or bike seat can make or break your cycling experience.